-- 2) Have some fun!
+- Nominate your Kentucky Born & Bred Horse by the July 31st deadline to be eligible forms are on the website - 2) Have some fun!
 Show your horse in the Sanctioned Show Program or participate in the Competitive Trail Obstacle Program by October 31st and earn KHBIF points (told you it was easy!) - 3) If you own the sire or dam of any nominated horse sign them up, too, by October 31st, and sit back and Let the money roll in!
 You'll receive 10% of ALL THEIR WINNINGS!!
 Now how easy is that!

-The forms, rules, and complete instructions to nominate your horse or nominate the sire and/or dam, can be found and downloaded from the KHBIF page on the RMHA website (Members>Events & Programs>KHBIF)
+The forms, rules, and complete instructions to nominate your horse or nominate the sire and/or dam, can be found and downloaded from the KHBIF page on the RMHA website (Members>Events & Programs>KḤBIF)

 Still have questions?

 Contact any of the KHBIF Committee Members for more information!